jhennies/CebraEM/README.md

 Install [miniconda](https://docs.anaconda.com/free/miniconda/) on your computer.

-For Windows use the miniconda prompt (open the ***"Anaconda (Miniconda3)"***-app), for Linux use a terminal.

 I generally recommend using the mamba package for installing the conda environments.
-Install mamba into the base environment with:
+Open a terminal and install mamba into the base environment with:

 ```